 Thankfully, they are completely safe to ingest as they are usually classed as a food rather than a medicine.
 If you want to try probiotics to treat IBS, doctors usually recommend taking them for at least 4 weeks to see if they help.

-How might CBD help?
+How might CBD help with Irritable Bowel Syndrome?

 CBD treatments work by targeting the body’s endocannabinoid system (ECS), named after the cannabis plant which had a hand in its discovery.
 This biological system contains two primary endocannabinoid receptors: CB1 and CB2.
 While the CB1 receptors, found predominantly in the brain, are stimulated by THC, the CB2 receptors are stimulated by cannabidiol (also known as CBD).